jidongxiao/CSCI1200-DataStructures/hws/09_bplus_trees/README.md

 In this assignment, you are required to manage products using a B+ tree.
 There is no other requirement on what data structures you can use and what data structures you can not use.

 Use good coding style when you design and implement your program.
 Organize your program into functions: don’t put all the code in main!
 Be sure to read the [Homework Policies](https://www.cs.rpi.edu/academics/courses/spring24/csci1200/homework_policies.php) as you put the finishing touches on your solution.
 Be sure to make up new test cases to fully debug your program and don’t forget to comment your code!
 Use the provided template [README.txt](./README.txt) file for notes you want the grader to read.
 You must do this assignment on your own, as described in the [Collaboration Policy & Academic Integrity](https://www.cs.rpi.edu/academics/courses/spring24/csci1200/academic_integrity.php) page.
 If you did discuss the problem or error messages, etc. with anyone, please list their names in your README.txt file.

 **Due Date**: 04/11/2024, Thursday, 10pm.

+## FAQs

+q1: How shall I choose the "b" of my B+ tree, since each node on the B+ tree can have at most b children.

+a1: It is your choice, choosing a different "b" may affect the performance of your program, and you should experiments with different "b"s.
+A larger "b" generally leads to fewer levels in the tree and faster operations, but it may increase the cost of splitting and merging nodes.

 ## Rubric